-The San Martin deposit is composed by a tabular, vein-like subvertical mineralized structure that becomes to a sub-horizontal mineralized structure or "manto-like" close to surface.
-This mineralized structure is recognized for over 2 km along strike, with thicknesses between 1.5 and 17 metres and 400 m of vertical extent or "favourable zone".
-In general, the mineralization is hosted in the contact of limestone-shale of Soyatal-Mexcala Formation and associated to a silicified rhyolitic dike.
+The San Martin deposit is composed by a tabular, vein-like subvertical mineralised structure that becomes to a sub-horizontal mineralised structure or "manto-like" close to surface.
+This mineralised structure is recognized for over 2 km along strike, with thicknesses between 1.5 and 17 metres and 400 m of vertical extent or "favourable zone".
+In general, the mineralisation is hosted in the contact of limestone-shale of Soyatal-Mexcala Formation and associated to a silicified rhyolitic dike.